-The Strelitzia, commonly known as the Bird of Paradise Plant, is a spectacular, unmistakable and the unchallenged Queen of the house plant world.
+The Strelitzia, commonly known as the Bird of Paradise Plant, is the spectacular, unmistakable and unchallenged Queen of the houseplant world.
 One look at it when it's in flower and you know where it got its common name; the flowers look incredibly like the head of a rather exotic crested bird.

 There are five main species and varieties, although only Strelitzia Reginae and Strelitzia Nicolai are treated as houseplants.

 S. reginae is very well known, and arguably the most common species (picture above).
 If the pot is big enough It can grow to 2 m / 6.6 ft tall, with large, tough banana like leaves 25–70cm / 9.8–28in long.
 They are produced on petioles (stems) up to 1m / 39in long.